 Porcelain veneer placement would be the most common alternative to closing a gap with bonding.
 We compare the advantages and disadvantages of each below.

-The smaller the width of the diastema, the more likely that closing it using dental composite makes the best choice.
+The smaller the width of the diastema, the more likely that closing it using composite makes the best choice.

 Since the underlying goal is increasing the size of the tooth, it's likely that no tooth trimming will be required.
 If so, no other way of closing a gap is as minimally-invasive as this.